But choosing somewhere to stay is more difficult than ever – there’s so much choice.

 Augill Castle may be unlike anywhere you have ever stayed before.
 Why?
 It is, as one guest wrote, perfectly imperfect.
 The castle has been our family home for twenty years and we seek to recreate a slice of our life here for you.
-We aren’t trying to be a luxury hotel which strives to create order out of chaos (the inevitable result of which is blandification), rather to celebrate with like-minded people the fact that life is chaotic and we’re all in it together.
+We aren’t trying to be a luxury hotel which strives to create order out of chaos, rather to celebrate with like-minded people the fact that life is chaotic and we’re all in it together.

 When we bought the castle in 1997 we started with three bedrooms, our guests sharing our family home with us, eating together, sharing the same space and enjoying a shared genuine country house experience – guests have shared our downs as well as ups as we have theirs.
 We were passionate about breathing new life into this once sad and neglected place and we attracted guests who understood that passion and were looking for that shared experience.

-The place is far from perfect.
+The place is far from perfect and so are we.
+That’s what makes it all so interesting.
 148 windows and an acre of roof take some upkeep.
 But some of our renovation decisions have led to us retaining original features rather than replacing them with new because we want the history of the building to sing – even if it is slightly off-key sometimes.

 We seek to share the simple joys of country life with our guests – other places can offer contrived luxury and simpering service much better than we ever could or would wish to – and simple joys have to be kept simple to stay real.